Learn about texture pastes, applying foil and basic stenciling techniques using our Confetti Layered Stencil today!

 Foil

 When I say foil, I DO NOT mean hot foiling.
 A lot of people don't know you can use foil this way - just with some paste!
 You can use transfer foil sheets and some Tacky-When-Dry gel with your stencils to add some awesome shine!
+And now, we sell a Foil Transfer Kit in one easy bundle so you can try this technique without having to shop elsewhere!
 I have a separate full video all about this process HERE

 The Confetti Layered Stencil by Emily Moore Designs